jswetzen/docker-entrydns/README.md

-# docker-entrydns
+# entrydns-update

-Docker container for automatic IP updates with EntryDNS
+Docker container for automatic IP updates with EntryDNS.

 ## Usage